lorencig/NanoDB-Research-Activity-Data-Management-System/README.md

 ## Features

 1. **Intuitive User Interface**: The application is divided into four main tabs:
-   - Intro: For basic sample information
+   - Intro: For basic sample information.
    - Synthesis: For detailed synthesis parameters
-   - Characterization: For recording characterization results
+   - Characterization: For recording characterization results.
-   - Save & Export: For saving data and generating reports Tabs can be added or edited according to guidelines in [Function Documentation (#function-documentation).
+   - Save & Export: For saving data and generating reports.
+   - Tabs can be added or edited according to guidelines in [Function Documentation (#function-documentation).

 2. **Data Persistence**: All entered data is saved locally in an Excel file, ensuring data integrity and easy access.